 As previously described, the factor 'cohort' has a predominant effect on species composition because of the different DNA extraction protocols, various races, etc. An analysis of microbial alpha diversity and beta diversity also revealed that cohort heterogeneity has a more significant effect on overall microbiome composition than CRC in our data (see supplementary figure 3 and supplementary figure 4).
-We normalized the data through the median for each species in different cohorts and accessed the relative median abundance (see Methods).
+We normalized the data through the median for each species in different cohorts and accessed the relative median abundance.
 It could reduce the impact of various studies and enhance the influence of other factors.
 We filtered the rarefied micro-eukaryotes (relative abundance < 0.1% of all the microeukaryote) and accessed 296 features (figure 3a and supplementary table 3) from 592 aligned species (see supplementary table 4).
 To determine the potential enteric micro-eukaryotes shift in patients with CRC, we compared the selected 296 species relative median abundance between healthy control and CRC patients.
 We gained 74 and 33 candidates whose adjusted p-value is less than, respectively, 0.1 and 0.01 by the Mann-Whitney U test and Bonferroni adjustment (figure 3a).
 We identified the 74 candidates as the main set and 33 features as the core set.
 It's worth remarking that the difference between CRC and healthy control of Aspergillus rambellii (-log10FDR = 17.29) was much more significant than others.
 In the meantime, we made the same comparison between adenoma and CRC patients (see supplementary table 4).
 Only six features also significantly differed (FDR < 0.01) in CRC compared with adenoma, namely Aspergillus rambellii, Erysiphe pulchra, Thielaviopsis punctulata, Moniliophthora perniciosa, Sphaerulina musiva, Aspergillus ochraceoroseus.
 Except for Moniliophthora perniciosa belonging to the Basidiomycota, the other five belong to the Ascomycota, the dominant feature in the phylum level.
 In summary, thirty-three species were selected as core-set for the downstream analysis from seventy-four significant different species around 296 none-rarefied micro-eukaryotes.